Landslide Susceptibility Modeling by Interpretable Neural Network

-The transparency of our XAI model offers insight into controlling factors of landslides while offering an accurate quantification of susceptibility.
-Specifically, SNNs highlighted important, yet under-appreciated controls of {\emph{NEE*Slope}}, {\emph{MAP*Slope}}, and {\emph{Asp}} in our study site.
-The multiplication of two Level-1 features produces a Level-2 feature that measures the importance of both features.
-These controls of the product between slope and precipitation rates and intensity as well as aspect imply that landslides are affected by strong slope-climate {\it couplings} and aspect-related microclimates.
-The nonlinear asymptotic function of $S\textsubscript{\emph{MAP*Slope}}$ and $S\textsubscript{\emph{NEE*Slope}}$ can be explained by a physical mechanism of rainfall-induced landslide that induces slope failure due to an increase in pore-water pressure and subsurface saturation~\cite{iverson2000landslide} (details in Supporting Information).
-However, this deduced relation is different from observations of earthquake-induced landslide occurrences that increase nonlinearly with increasing slope~\cite{meunier2008topographic,huang2014topographic}.
-The identified controls of {\emph{MAP}}, {\emph{NEE}}, and {\emph{Asp}} imply that local precipitation infiltration affected by the spatial patterns of precipitation rates as well as moisture availability on steep slopes may be the dominant contributors to subsurface saturation in the eastern end of Himalaya (Supporting Information).
+The transparency of our SNN model offers insight into potential mechanisms of landslides and the relative importance of controlling factors.
+First, the SNN highlights the important, yet under-appreciated controls of {\emph{NEE*Slope}}, {\emph{MAP*Slope}}, {\emph{Asp}}, and {\emph{Asp*Relief}} (Fig. \ref{fig:R123_Rank_060222}), which implies a dominant occurrence of precipitation-induced landslides in our study site.
+However, these topography-climate composite features reveal the importance of both incorporated features.
+These features comprising the product between slope and precipitation rates and intensity as well as that of aspect and relief suggest that landslides are affected by strong slope-climate couplings and aspect-related microclimates.

+The nonlinear asymptotic function of $S\textsubscript{\emph{MAP*Slope}}$ and $S\textsubscript{\emph{NEE*Slope}}$ (Fig. \ref{fig:All_fvS_052422}a, d, g) can be explained by a physical mechanism of rainfall-induced landslides that induces slope failure due to an increase in pore-water pressure and subsurface saturation~\cite{iverson2000landslide}.
+The modeled total landslide susceptibility ($S_t$) is analogous to the physically-derived failure index (\emph{FI}), which is equivalent to the inverse of the factor-of-safety. \emph{FI} is formulated from equilibrium on an infinite, cohesionless slope considering a pore pressure effect based on SHALSTAB ~\cite{Montgomery1994,Moon2011} as:

+where $S_0$ is the threshold slope, $S$ is the local slope, $\rho_s$ is the wet bulk density of soil (2.0 g/cm$^3$), $\rho_w$ is the bulk density of water (1.0 g/cm$^3$), and $W$ is wetness. $W$ is calculated as a ratio between local hydraulic flux from a given steady-state precipitation rate relative to that of soil profile saturation~\cite{Montgomery1994}:

+where $h$ is the saturated height of the soil column ($L$), $z$ is the total height of the soil column ($L$), $q$ is the steady-state precipitation during a storm event ($L$/$T$), $A$ is the drainage area (\emph{L\textsuperscript{2}}) draining across the contour length $b$ ($L$), $T$ is the soil transmissivity when saturated ($L\textsuperscript{2}/T$), and $\theta$ is the local slope in degrees. $W$ varies from 0 (unsaturated) to 1 (fully saturated).
+See Supplementary Note 2 for model details.